SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Swift's ``String`` type has a ``chars`` property, which provides the individual characters in the string as an ``Array`` of ``UnicodeScalar`` values (also known as an “``Array`` of type ``UnicodeScalar``”).
-This can be used to iterate through the characters of a string in order:
+Use this property to iterate over the characters in a string in order:

 .. testcode::